giry-dev/mangrove-docs/docs/developers/protocol/technical-references/taking-and-making-offers/taker-order/README.md

 In DeFi, where transactions can be [front-run](https://www.investopedia.com/terms/f/frontrunning.asp) or [sandwiched](https://coinmarketcap.com/alexandria/article/what-are-sandwich-attacks-in-defi-and-how-can-you-avoid-them), adversaries may manipulate the best available price and thus extract value from a market order as there is no limit on the price.
 TradFi market orders are therefore unsafe for fully on-chain DEX'es like Mangrove.

-To protect the user, Mangrove's market order therefore corresponds to a TradFi [**limit order**](https://www.investopedia.com/terms/l/limitorder.asp): An order to buy or sell at or below a given price.
+To protect the user, Mangrove's market order therefore corresponds to a TradFi [**limit order**](https://www.investopedia.com/terms/l/limitorder.asp): An order to buy or sell at given price or better.

-More precisely, Mangrove ensures that the price of the offers matched with the order does not exceed the specified price.
+More precisely, Mangrove ensures that the "price" %%tick|tick%% of the offers matched with the order does not exceed the specified max tick.

 :::

+## Market order execution

-When an order is processed by Mangrove's matching engine, it consumes the offers in the selected [offer list](../offer-list.md), inside the corresponding bin.
-Offers in a [bin](../offer-list.md#bins-doubly-linked-lists) are executed in order, from the first to the last.
+When a market order is processed by Mangrove's matching engine, it consumes the offers on the selected [offer list](../offer-list.md) one by one, in order, and starting from lowest tick (offers with the same tick are executed in FIFO order).
-Execution works as follows:

-1. Mangrove checks that the current offer's [entailed price](../offer-list.md#gives-ratio-and-entailed-price) is at least as good as the taker's price.
-Otherwise execution stops there.
+Offers match if their %%tick|tick%% is below or equal to the specified max tick.

+The market order stops when one of these conditions are met:

+* only offers with tick > max tick are left,
+* the end of the offer list has been reached, or
+* the taker has received or paid the amount they specified.

+For each matched offer, Mangrove takes the following steps:

+1. Mangrove determines the amount of _outbound_ tokens the offer should deliver and how much _inbound_ token it should be paid:
+   * _outbound amount_: Either all of what the offer gives or, if that exceeds what the taker wants, the residual amount needed to fill the market order.
+   * _inbound amount_: Determined by the offer's tick: $inboundAmount = outboundAmount * 1.0001^{tick}$.
-2. Mangrove sends _inbound_ tokens to the current offer's associated [logic](../reactive-offer/maker-contract.md).
+2. Mangrove sends _inbound_ tokens to the offer maker (EOA or [maker contract](../reactive-offer/maker-contract.md)).
-3. Mangrove then executes the offer logic.
+3. Mangrove then executes the offer logic's `makerExecute` function (a no-op for an EOA).
-4. If the call is successful, Mangrove sends _outbound_ tokens to the taker.
+4. If the `makerExecute` call is successful, Mangrove sends _outbound_ tokens to the taker.
 If the call or the transfer fail, Mangrove reverts the effects of steps 2. and 3.
-5. The taker's _wants_ and _gives_ are reduced.
-6. If the taker's _wants_ has not been completely fulfilled, Mangrove moves back to step 1.

 Any failed [offer](../reactive-offer/) execution results in a [bounty](../reactive-offer/offer-provision.md#computing-the-provision-and-offer-bounty) being sent to the caller as compensation for the wasted gas.

-Market orders come in two versions:
-* `marketOrderByTick` includes the concept of ticks (the preferred way to use market orders)
-* `marketOrderByVolume` mimics a previous version of Mangrove's API
+## Market order functions

+Mangrove provides two functions for executing market orders which differ in how the "price" limit is specified:

+* `marketOrderByTick`: The limit is specified as a `maxTick` which matched offers should not exceed.
+* `marketOrderByVolume`: The limit is specified as the ratio between two volumes, `takerGives/takerWants`, which offers should not exceed.

+The `*ByVolume` variant is a convenience wrapper for the `*ByTick` variant: The provided volumes are converted to a corresponding `maxTick`, rounding down to the nearest tick allowed on the offer list, such that the taker does not pay more than specified.

+The output from the two functions is the same.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';